Chwilka...

 KNF: The Market Sheriff

 Insurance is a promise: "you pay today, we help you someday."
-To ensure companies don't make empty promises, the Polish Financial Supervision Authority (KNF) watches over everything.
+To ensure companies don't make empty promises, the Polish Financial Supervision Authority (KNF — Komisja Nadzoru Finansowego) watches over everything.

 It's like a market police officer.
 KNF doesn't just grant permission to open an insurance company; it constantly looks into their books.
 KNF officials watch insurers closely.
 Their job is to ensure the company has coverage for its promises.
 If a company's finances start to wobble, the Commission doesn't wait for a collapse — it steps in, imposes a recovery plan, or even takes over management to ensure clients aren't left high and dry.

 But what if the person who caused the accident runs away or didn't buy mandatory third-party liability insurance (OC)?
 Are you left on your own?
-Fortunately, no. That’s when the Insurance Guarantee Fund (UFG) comes into play.
+Fortunately, no. That's when the Insurance Guarantee Fund (UFG — Ubezpieczeniowy Fundusz Gwarancyjny) comes into play.

 UFG works on two tracks:

-• As a guarantor: If someone crashes into your car and has no insurance, UFG pays you the money (and then collects it from the perpetrator).
+• As a guarantor: If someone crashes into your car and has no insurance, UFG pays you the compensation (and then collects it from the perpetrator through a recourse claim — regres).
+This applies to both vehicle damage and personal injuries.

 The systems mentioned above aren't secret.
 As a driver, you can (and should!) use them.
-Here is how to do it in two common situations:
+Here is how to do it in three common situations:

-1. Fender bender?
-Check if the perpetrator has a policy
+1. Fender Bender?
+Check if the Other Driver Has a Policy (UFG Sprawdzenie OC)

 Someone hit your bumper?
 You can immediately check where they are insured using just their license plate number.